ash0080/gun.doc.cn/API-(v0.3.x).md

 ## Name
 The [`keyName`](#key) string is the name of the data you want to retrieve.

-> Note that if you use `.path` or `.put` after retrieving a key that doesn't exist, the key is implicitly initialized as an empty object.
+> Note that if you use `.put` at any depth after retrieving a key that doesn't exist, the key is implicitly initialized as an empty object.

 ```javascript
 gun.get(existingData).put({ property: 'value' })